-Organizational, legal and information technology of the Presidential Library allowed it to become one of the leading federal centers for coordination of work in the field of creation, storage and use of electronic resources.
-Today, the Presidential Library’s collections hold more than 870,000 electronic copies of books and periodicals, archival documents, audio and video recordings, photographs, educational films, abstracts of thesis and other materials.
+Organizational, legal and information technology practice of the Presidential Library allowed it to become one of the leading federal centers for coordination of work in the field of creation, storage and use of electronic resources.
+The Presidential Library's collections contain over a million depository items - electronic copies of books and periodicals, archival documents, audio and video recordings, photographs, educational films, abstracts of thesis and other materials.
 About 1,000 organizations and citizens involved in the activities of the Presidential Library contribute to the creation of the national electronic resource.

 The functioning of the Presidential Library presents the effectiveness of modern electronic libraries that provide access to information resources remotely on the basis of telecommunication technologies.
 The accumulated experience in the formation of a methodology for creating and maintaining electronic catalogs, digitizing and storing electronic resources can be used as a reference model for the development of library networks.

 The results of the activities of the Presidential Library are reflected in annual public reports and are regularly covered in central and regional mass media.

 For 2009-2022 the Presidential Library portal was visited by several million remote users.
 The availability of the resource is also provided through the centers of remote access, opened in federal and regional cultural and educational institutions, as well as outside the Russian Federation.
 So far the Presidential Library has opened about 1400 remote access centers in all 85 regions of the Russian Federation.
 There are 49 centers of remote access of the Presidential Library in 33 foreign countries.

 January 31, 2007 an order № 34-gp of the President of the Russian Federation "On the Establishment of the Library of the President of the Russian Federation" was issued.